 Order acceptance only in written form or by authorized persons

-Measures for internal server systems for administration to make sure that personal data is protected against accidental destruction or loss:
+Measures for internal server systems used for administration to make sure that personal data is protected against accidental destruction or loss:

 Fire protection measures